webdev23/webshooter/README.md

 For use it, append your url into the shoot variable like the exemple do.<br>
-Or paste an url into the main page text input.<br> Total process can take up to 40 seconds.<br>
+Or paste a url into the main page text input.<br> Total process can take up to 40 seconds.<br>
-Work fine only on firefox (..) at this moment, with some limitations depending to the remote website size.
+Works fine only on firefox (..) at this moment, with some limitations depending on the remote website size.

-Tool used: <a href="http://lehollandaisvolant.net/tout/oranjeproxy/">oranje proxy</a>, <a href="https://github.com/niklasvh/html2canvas">html2canvas</a> & jquery.
+Tools used: <a href="http://lehollandaisvolant.net/tout/oranjeproxy/">oranje proxy</a>, <a href="https://github.com/niklasvh/html2canvas">html2canvas</a> & jquery.

 Have fun!<br>